8157-UCF-JWW/8157UCF/README.md

 # 8157UCF
 Repository for Python code for group 8157 UCF

-	Bried description of repo structure
+	Brief description of repo structure

   		~ Documents folder - holds 'Word' or text documents describing project topics or details of code